 - 101 – General Economics (Formerly Econ 106) (3 credits)

 Analysis of some of the major current issues in the American economy undertaken after a historical survey of the emergence of modern economic institutions.
 Not open to students with either Economics 206, 207, 208, or 209.

 - 201 – Principles of Macroeconomics (3 credits)

 Economic role of the government sector; government expenditures and taxation; national income analysis; economic fluctuations; money and banking; economic growth; international economics.
-Prerequisite: Concurrent enrollment in (or completion of) Math 104, 106, 108, or 204, or qualified to enroll in Math 171 via UW Placement Exam.
+Prerequisite: Concurrent enrollment in (or completion of) Math 104, 106, 108, or 204, or qualified to enroll in Math 171 or 206 via UW Placement Exam.

 - Elementary/Secondary Education 110 – Education Policy: Truth and Myths (3 credits)

 For more than three decades, public education policy in the United States has become a pervasive part of the public discussion.
 U.S. media is dominated by doom and gloom stories, and pessimistic assessments of U.S. students in international education rankings, and other failings of the U.S. public education system.
 This course will help learners scrutinize media accounts and public policy proposals for accuracy, bias and potential for effectiveness.
 By understanding how to critically examine a variety of claims, and learn about ways citizens can influence public policy learners will have a better capacity to engage in community life.